opensearch-project/documentation-website/_query-dsl/query-dsl/compound/constant-score.md

 # Constant score queries

 If you need to return documents that contain a certain word regardless of how many times the word appears, you can use a `constant_ score` query.
 A `constant_score` query wraps a filter query and assigns all documents in the results a relevance score equal to the value of the `boost` parameter.
-Thus, all returned documents have an equal relevance score, and TF/IDF (term frequency/inverse document frequency) is not considered.
+Thus, all returned documents have an equal relevance score, and term frequency/inverse document frequency (TF/IDF) is not considered.
 Filter queries do not calculate relevance scores.
 Further, OpenSearch caches frequently used filter queries to improve performance.

 ## Example